ow415263/Homer/README.md

 npx serve .
 ```

+The dashboard experience now lives on `dashboard.html`.
+Once the static server is running, navigate to `/dashboard.html` (or use the dashboard icon in the header) to see profile stats, run instructions, and upcoming features.

 ## Features

 - Sender flow to attach media links, configure authentication, and embed the postcard payload with a mail-it checklist.